Nathan-Busse-private/Robotic-A.I-assistant/README.md

 # Robotic-A.I-assistant

+A more advanced version of my previous assistant (ANNIE The virtual assistant).

 A virtual assistant that is still in early development written in Python.

 Designed to make your life easier.